sanek31337/headless-cms/README.md

 **Installation**:

-To setup it necessary to set the proper mysql credentials in the .env file and then simply run composer json inside project directory.
+To setup it necessary to set the proper mysql credentials in the .env file and then simply run composer json in the project directory.
+And run migrations by command "doctrine:migrations:migrate" to create DB schema with tables.

 **Test demo data**